marc-bouvier/marc-bouvier.github.io/_posts/2018-02-06-idea-food-truck-delivery-app.md

 ## Queuing engine

 Queue orders and localization.
+We must know at least where will the goods be delivered.
+I will be attached to the ID that will be given to the student.
+We may have to feed the data store with localisation at the start of the event.

 ## Payment

 No payment : it will be open-bar.
-But we must track how many has been delivered
+But we must track how many has been delivered.

-##
+## Non functional requirements

+PWA : Progressive Web App.
+Should be accessible as an app everywhere and easy to install.